What is kalkwasser?

 Equipment for dosing kalkwasser (calcium hydroxide)

-You don’t really need any fancy equipment to dose kalkwasser in your saltwater aquarium.
+You don’t really need fancy aquarium gadgets to dose kalkwasser in your saltwater aquarium.
 A used, but clean plastic jug for mixing, an airline tube long enough to reach from the top of the tank into the sump and a turkey baster to help start the siphon are all you need.

 If you want to class up your process with some upgraded equipment, you can use a drip acclimator or airline tube restrictor to slow the water down to a drip a bit better and less low tech than the old knot trick.